kilpy/CPlusPlus/README.md

-# This is a personal portfolio of programming projects
+# This is a personal portfolio of programming projects done in C++